SFF may receive commissions from purchases made through links in this article. As an Amazon Associate I earn from qualifying purchases.

 When your potting soil is kept continuously moist by overwatering, and your seedling roots are weakened by fungus gnat larvae, the damping-off fungi can easily infect your seedlings.

-The telltale symptom is a constricted stem, just at or below the soil surface.
+The telltale symptom is a constricted stem, near or below the soil surface.
 Once seedlings are infected, they tend to fall over dead, and must be replanted.
 There is no cure for damping off; it can only be prevented.

 Because fungus gnats have a quick life cycle, it is important to reduce their numbers by using a combination of methods that control them both as adults and as larvae.
 Whether you choose physical controls and/or biological controls, there are a variety of affordable, safe choices for ridding your indoor garden of pesky fungus gnats and their plant-killing larvae.